-[For the actions being provided to an entire school, or across the entire school LEA or county office of education (COE), an explanation of (1) how the needs of foster youth, English learners, and low-income students were considered first, and (2) how these actions are effective in meeting the needs of these students.]
+[For the actions being provided to an entire school, or across the entire school district or county office of education (COE), an explanation of (1) how the needs of foster youth, English learners, and low-income students were considered first, and (2) how these actions are effective in meeting the needs of these students.]

-At ACE, we have implemented programs and services based on the academic and/or socio-emotional needs of students who are in different sub groups including Foster Youth, Low Income, English Learners.
-Based on multiple measures, (CAASPP scores, Suspension Rates, Expulsion Rates, Attendance Rates, Graduation rates, drop out rates, employee/community surveys, etc), our students have benefited greatly from these services and programs.
+In Helendale School District, we have implemented programs and services based on the academic and/or socio-emotional needs of students who are in different sub groups including Foster Youth, Low Income, English Learners and are principally directed and effective in increasing the academic performance of each of those sub-groups.
+Based on careful analysis of multiple measures and the performance of all students including the sub-groups of EL, LI, and FY students, (CAASPP scores, Suspension Rates, Expulsion Rates, Attendance Rates, Graduation rates, drop out rates, employee/community surveys, etc), our students have benefited greatly from these services and programs including the addition of hot spots for internet access, additional support through Learning Centers offered on students non instruction days, and the ability to access one to one Chromebooks, learning will be impacted in a positive manner.

 When identifying the needs of our 53% unduplicated count, we have found that school wide and district wide implementation strategies have met or exceeded the educational and/or socio-emotional needs of all of our students including those in the sub-groups listed above.
 Therefore the actions implemented are effective in allowing the students to work toward becoming more successful in reaching grade level standards.